GET Protocol (GET) Analysis – The New Standard In The Ticketing Industry

 - Get in the Ring: A network of start-up events worldwide.

 The native token of the ecosystem is GET, and is required for the creation and trading of smart-tickets; without it, using the network is impossible (for event organisers and ticket purchasers alike).
-It means that the token value is tied to its velocity and demand.
+The economic model makes GET being a pure utility token – meaning that the token value is completely tied to its velocity and demand.

 The maximum supply of GET is 13.5 million while its current circulating supply is 10.3 million.
 Given these figures, the current market capitalisation of the project is around $47 million.
 In our opinion, given the fact that the company already operates on the market, it may sound like a good investment – in comparison to many other crypto projects which is no more than vaporware.